Jarod Lucas: High school career

 Lucas played basketball for Los Altos High School in Hacienda Heights, California, where he was coached by his father.
 As a senior, he averaged 39.4 points, 11.3 rebounds and 4.4 assists per game.
 He scored 3,356 points during his high school career, the most in CIF Southern Section history.
 Lucas competed for the Compton Magic on the Amateur Athletic Union circuit.
 He committed to playing college basketball for Oregon State over offers from Ole Miss, Nevada, Tulsa and Santa Clara.

 College career

 As a freshman at Oregon State, Lucas averaged 4.6 points per game.
 On February 27, 2021, he scored a career-high 26 points in a 73–62 win over Stanford.
 Lucas helped Oregon State win its first Pac-12 tournament and was named to the All-Tournament Team.
 He averaged 12.7 points, 2.3 rebounds, and 1.2 assists per game and led Oregon State to the Elite Eight of the NCAA Tournament.

 Following the 2021–22 season, Lucas entered the NCAA transfer portal.
+He transferred to Nevada.

+Professional career

+After going undrafted in the 2024 NBA draft, Lucas signed with the Dallas Mavericks on October 18, 2024.
+However, he was waived the next day and on October 26, he joined the Texas Legends.

+Lucas was announced as a new Bàsquet Girona player on March 30, 2025.
+He signed with the Liga ACB team until the end of the season.